 - a.
 As mentioned above, local sources will be instrumental in the initial identification of an unintentional or deliberate food-related incident.
 10A NCAC 41A.0101 lists the diseases and conditions that must be reported by local health care providers to local health departments, who in return report to the State Health Department.
 Clinical and reference laboratories also have a list of diseases that they are required to report to the State Health Department.
-The State Laboratory of Public Health (SLPH) would have primary responsibility for testing human samples, as well as some food samples.
-It is part of, and thus reports to, NC DPH. - b.
+The NC State Laboratory of Public Health (NCSLPH) has primary responsibility for testing bacterial isolates derived from human specimens; but can support characterization of isolates derived from food samples.
+NCSLPH directory reports to NCDHHS/DPH Communicable Disease Branch (CDB) through the NC Electronic Disease Surveillance System (NCEDSS) and shares encrypted files with the CDB. - b.
 Even if a disease is not on the list of reportable diseases, if an unusual cluster or an outbreak occurs, then it is reportable to State Health Department.
 The state would notify the appropriate state and federal agencies.
 Likewise, an unusual cluster of complaints may be received by any agency which may indicate a food emergency has occurred.
-Notification of a food emergency event between affected agencies, organizations, and private industry will proceed according to Emergency Notification Protocols.

-- c.
-The FERP will be activated by NCEM upon the request of the lead agency.
-The FERP will be activated if: - An event occurs that exceeds the ability of the local government or lead agency - There is a disaster declaration by the Governor - More than one state agency has become involved in responding to the incident (beyond what transpires for more routine food incidents) - There is an interstate emergency that has exceeded the joint state's abilities. - d.
-The NCDA&CS or NC DEQ may identify an unintentional or deliberate food-related incident through consumer complaints, industry notification, or via law enforcement.
-NCDA &CS's Food Laboratory is networked with SLPH under the Food Emergency Response Network (FERN) and would be the primary agency for testing food samples.
-The laboratories of NCDHHS/DPH and NCDA&CS share responsibility for testing environmental samples.
-Collaboration and coordination exists between the laboratories. - e.
-If there is a suspected or confirmed, deliberate contamination of food, sample collection and analysis will be the responsibility of law enforcement (local, state or federal) unless a written request is made to NCDHHS/DPH, NC DEQ, and/or NCDA & CS to provide laboratory support.
-If such a request is made, sample collection and delivery continues to be the responsibility of law enforcement.
+Notification of a food emergency event between affected agencies, organizations, and private industry will proceed according to Emergency Notification Protocols. - c.
+The Food Emergency Response Plan (FERP) will be activated if: - An event occurs that exceeds the ability of the local government or lead agency - There is a disaster declaration by the Governor - More than one state agency has become involved in responding to the incident (beyond what transpires for more routine food incidents) - There is an interstate emergency that has exceeded the joint state's abilities. - d.
+The NCSLPH, NCDEQ, and/or NCDA&CS may identify an unintentional or deliberate food-related incident through consumer complaints, industry notification, or via law enforcement.
+The NCDA&CS Food Laboratory is networked with NCSLPH under the Food Emergency Response Network (FERN) and would be the primary agency for testing food samples.
+The NCSLPH and NCDA&CS laboratory share responsibility for testing bacterial isolates derived from selected food or environmental samples.
+Collaboration and coordination exist between the laboratories.